kennethgoodman/Columbia-E4579/README.md

 If you don't want to re-seed the DB, you can:

-If you want to do things separately there are 3 commands:
+docker-compose -f docker-compose.full_db.yaml up --build

-#### Running With Engagement Dump (Takes Longer)
+If you get errors, you may need to install git lfs:

 If you're running mac and have HomeBrew installed, then you can run brew install git-lfs